DevMountain/node-2-afternoon/README.md

 * Create a `post`, `get`, `put`, and `delete` endpoint that use the corressponding method on the messages controller.
 * The url for this api should be `/api/messages`.
   * Remember to add on a url parameter of `id` for the methods that are using it.
+* When you are finished, run `npm start` to interact with your server through a prebuilt React app.

 <details>